Are You Aspiring Towards A Career in Extension?

 We recognized that by working outside of government agencies, we would be free to transfer new information, not only from my own research in microbiome dynamics, but research from many others, that was relevant to land and health restoration.
 We felt that this information was too often downplayed by government agencies, simply because much of what is known about ecosystem function is disruptive to the function of those megacorporations that governments serve.
 We could bypass these politics by working more closely with those clients we chose to serve.

 We were also able to tap into an international network of nutritional experts who assist us with bringing relevant nutritional information to clients.
-Through our nutrition networks, we can connect people, not only to a wide array of plant and mineral based supplements, but also to nutritionists, naturopathic doctors, pharmacists, medical doctors, registered nurses and even veterinarians who recognize the value of mineral nutrients that support the health of entire living systems.
+Through our nutrition networks, we can connect people, not only to a wide array of plant and mineral based supplements, but also to nutritionists, naturopathic doctors, pharmacists, medical doctors, registered nurses, nurse practitioners, and even veterinarians who recognize the value of mineral nutrients that support the health of entire living systems.
 We even found MBA’s and business leaders who guide our clients in building local farms and other businesses, either within or beyond our network.

 So today, I find myself devoted to efforts that are not unlike those I would be engaged in if I worked for the extension service.
 I am building demonstrations, testing arid land agricultural principles, teaching adults locally and around the world, and creating connections that build local communities.
 Best of all, I am free of the political process, the work place pecking orders, and the uncertain cycle of government funding.
 No doubt, other stressors emerge from time to time, but I can address these with greater flexibility than I could hope to address them from within an institution.